wjessop/Scamp/README.md

 ## Known issues

-* Bot doesn't detect that it's been kicked out of a channel and recommect
+* Bot doesn't detect that it's been kicked out of a channel and reconnect
 * Bot tends to crash when it encounters an error.

 ## How to contribute